on this page

 - the student has left Australia without having their overseas study approved

 - you provide enrolment and study details for the student’s overseas study.

 If you or the student leave to live in another country

 If you or the student leave Australia to live in another country, your payment will stop when you depart.

-When you get Assistance for Isolated Children, you need to tell us if you or the student leave Australia in some situations.
+When you get Assistance for Isolated Children, you may need to tell us if you or the student are leaving Australia.